 By default, Word stores your most recent 24 clipboard entries, rotating older entries out with new additions to your clipboard.
 This allows you to insert more things from your clipboard and become more organized with your work in Word Settings.

 To open the Clipboard panel, click on the Home menu, and then click the Clipboard dialogue box launcher in the bottom right corner.
 Double-click the image or text you want to paste into your document.

 2. Remove backgrounds from images

 You don’t need an advanced image editor to remove background from images.
 In fact, you don’t need an image editor at all!
-Word has a built-in function to remove image backgrounds for you, only keeping the parts of an image that you want.
+Word has a built-in function to remove image backgrounds for you, only keeping the parts of an image you want.
 This is a wonderful tool for creating professional images, focusing on nothing but the subject.

 The background removal tool is already pretty intelligent and advanced.
-It’s able to detect backgrounds, and often doesn’t need any manual corrections.
+It’s able to detect backgrounds and often doesn’t need any manual corrections.
 However, you can always adjust what parts you want to remove or keep using the manual drawing tools provided in the removal tool.

 To get started, insert an image into your Word document and select it.
-Afterwards, the Picture Format tab should appear in your Ribbon.
+Afterward, the Picture Format tab should appear in your Ribbon.
 Here, all you have to do is click on the Remove Background button.
 The areas that will be removed will have a purple overlay on them, indicating that the space marked will become transparent.